alexivaner/Pong2D/README.md

 # Pong2D
-This is one of my submission for Dicoding course about developing  games for beginner.
+This is one of my submission for Dicoding course about developing  games for beginner.\n The gameplay is very simple and so classic\n
-The gameplay is very simple and so classic, you just try to pass the ball back to enemy, try to scores some goals, and prevent enemy to have some goals
+You just try to pass the ball back to enemy, try to scores some goals, and prevent enemy to have some goals\n

  Screenshot dalam game: